salesforcecli/plugin-functions/messages/project.deploy.functions.md

     <%= config.bin %> <%= command.id %> --connected-org=org-alias --force

+# flags.connected-org.summary

+The alias or username of connected Salesforce org.

 # flags.branch.summary

 Deploy the latest commit from a branch different from the currently active branch.